 Additionally, we expect participants to adhere to this code of conduct in our online spaces including Twitter and Slack.
 To make clear what is expected, all attendees, delegates, speakers, exhibitors and volunteers at any SciPy event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff or report the incident at the SciPy Registration desk in the lobby.
-You may also email [email protected] or call (512) 423-2756 to get a message to the conference chairs.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please complete the code of conduct incident reporting form.
+You may also email email@example.com or call (512) 423-2756 to get a message to the conference chairs.

 The conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 SciPy is dedicated to providing a harassment-free conference experience for everyone, regardless of age, gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.
 All communication should be appropriate for a professional audience including people of manydifferent backgrounds.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
 Be inclusive and respectful.
 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, transphobic, or exclusionary jokes are not appropriate for SciPy.